sbkashif/everyday-essentials/README.md

 # useful_commands_and_shortcuts

+[not very well maintained]

-This repository stores the common commands that I routinely refer to.
+this repository is for storing terminal commands i routinely refer to